 - Caesar salad

 While not a specific cheese, pecorino is actually the name of all cheeses made from sheep’s milk.
 The four classic (and DOP-protected) types of pecorino are romano, sardo, siciliano and toscano.
 The texture of pecorino depends on its age, with the younger-aged cheeses being soft, creamy and mild while the older ones are hard, crumbly and buttery.
 The more aged options make a less expensive alternative to the classic Parmigiano-Reggiano!

-We were lucky enough to make fresh pecorino cheese in our trip to Italy last summer:
+We were lucky enough to make fresh pecorino cheese on our trip to Italy last summer:

-Made from whole cream and tartaric or citric acid, mascarpone is a smooth, thick and rich cheese that’s oftentimes a signature ingredient in Italian desserts (like Mici’s mini cannolis with mascarpone/chocolate chip filling).
+Made from whole cream and tartaric or citric acid, mascarpone is a smooth, thick and rich cheese that’s oftentimes a signature ingredient in Italian desserts.
 It is similar to American cream cheese, English clotted cream and French creme fraiche, adding thickness and creaminess to meals both sweet and savory.